Diagnostic Medical Sonographer Program

 Learn in the Classroom and Through Hands-On Training

-The Diagnostic Medical Sonography program has been carefully designed to arm students with the skills, training and knowledge needed to thrive in a medical care setting.
+The Diagnostic Medical Sonography program has been carefully designed to arm students with the skills, training and knowledge needed to thrive in a medical care setting as an ultrasound technician.

 The program offers students the opportunity to learn through various means, including:

 - Classroom education lead by qualified, registered instructors

 - Hands on experience in our ultrasound laboratories

 - Clinical rotations through hospitals, imaging facilities and doctor offices

 Each of our campus locations offer the support students need to succeed, as well as the latest in industry technology, allowing students to learn on the equipment they’ll use throughout their career.
 Upon successful completion of the program, students will be prepared to thrive in hospital, clinic, emergency room and outpatient care settings.

 Partial Online Training for Greater Convenience

 Our Delray and Atlanta campuses offer even greater flexibility and convenience for our Diagnostic Medical Sonography students through a partial online learning environment.
 While this flex program is great for everyone, it is often ideal for working students or students with children.